dgpv/bsst/README.md

         in the script, or the string "L<num>" where "<num>" is the line number in the text of the script

+  --explicitly-enabled-opcodes=''

+        A set of opcodes to explicitly enable

   --produce-model-values=true

         Produce 'model values' for fields of transaction, witnesses, and